lolhol/FRC-robot-data-display-website/README.md

 ---

+## Configuration Documentation

+To configure this project, please refer to the [Configuration Docs](docs/ConfigDocs.md).

+---

 ## API Documentation

 This project provides a well-defined API to interact with **NetworkTables** and other back-end services.
 To see a complete list of available endpoints and their usage, please refer to the [API Documentation](docs/BackendAPISupportLists.md).